 An iterative procedure was used to adjust the selection weights until the distribution of the weighted sample matched that of the population for age-group, sex, and geographical region.
 Population distributions were taken from the mid-year population estimates [16].

 Another two sets of weights were generated to correct for differential non-response (either due to refusal or inability) to 1) nurse visit and 2) giving a blood sample.
-Response rates to the nurse visit among those completed a dietary diary was approximately 75%, to the blood sample in adults were 51%, 57%, and 50% for years 1 to 4, 5 to 6, and 7 to 8, respectively.
+Response rates to the nurse visit among those who completed a dietary diary was approximately 75%, to the blood sample in adults were 51%, 57%, and 50% for years 1 to 4, 5 to 6, and 7 to 8, respectively.
 In creating the nurse/blood sample weight, a logistic regression model was used by the NDNS RP study team to model the relationship between response to nurse visit/giving a blood sample and a set of predictor variables (socio-demographic, participant and catering/household unit characteristics).
-The model generated a predicted probability for each participant, which is the probability would agree to a nurse visit/provide a blood sample, given the characteristics of the individual and the household unit.
+The model generated a predicted probability for each participant, which is the probability of agreeing to a nurse visit/providing a blood sample, given the characteristics of the individual and the household unit.
 Participants with characteristics associated with non-response were under-represented in the sample and therefore receive a low predicted probability.
 The inverses of these predicted probabilities were used as a set of non-response weights so that participants with a low predicted probability got a larger weight, increasing their representation in the sample.
 Then the nurse/blood sample weights were re-scaled so that the sum of the weights equalled the number of participants who had a nurse visit or who provided a blood sample.
 The final nurse/blood weights should, therefore, make the sample participants representative of all eligible persons in the population.

 Further details of the weighting system developed by the NDNS RP are described in Appendix B of the reports published by Public Health England (PHE) [15,17,18].